grepcats/AddressBook/README.md

 Program should allow user to search for Contacts (v1 - name must be exact)
 Input: contact name
 Output: details for that contact or "no match found"

+Program should allow user more flexibilit in searching for Contacts (v2 - case insensitive, partial words accepted)
+Input: coNtaCt Na
+Output: Contact name

+## Setup/Installation Instructions
+In terminal,
+* git clone https://github.com/grepcats/AddressBook to Desktop
+* run "dotnet restore" in project folder
+* run "dotnet build"
+* run "dotnet run"
+* open web browser and navigate to http://localhost:5000

+Program will run as long as it is running in the terminal.

+## Known Bugs
+No known bugs at this time.
+Please report any bugs by opening a github issue.

+## Support and Contact Details
+If there are any issues or questions, please contact me at kayla.renee at gmail dot com or create an issue in GitHub.

+## Technologies Used
+C#/ASP.NET Core

+## License
+Copyright (c) 2018 **Kayla Ondracek**